microtrain/bootcamp/05-HTML/05-MetaData.md

 MetaData comes in many forms from the ```meta``` elements in the the document head to microdata and aria attributes applied directly to your HTML tags or even in a separate text file.

-> This section serves as an overview of metadata.
-There will be no code to apply in this lesson.
+> This section serves as an overview of metadata, there is no code to apply in this lesson.

 ## HTML